ibm-cloud-docs/openshift/vni-virtualization.md

 ### Installing the NMState operator
 {: #vni-install-nmstate}

 [OpenShift Virtualization Service](/docs/openshift?topic=openshift-rovs-getting-started) clusters have the NMState operator pre-installed and managed by the `openshift-virtualization` add-on.
-Skip this step if you're using ROVS.
+Skip this step if you're using Virtualization Service.
 {: tip}

 1. Deploy the NMState Operator from the OperatorHub in the {{site.data.keyword.openshiftshort}} console or by using the CLI.